 Information on children (biological, adopted, step) is provided on the OP file.
 A few variables are only available on the sensitive files (e.g. month and year of birth and age in single years) or restricted files (city and state of residence; geocoded residential location).
 The tables on the following pages summarize key information available in each round of interview.
 For the 2011 cohort, information on children was collected in Round 1 and on new step children in Round 2 and going forward.
 For 2015 new sample, information was first collected in Round 5 and on new step children in Round 6 and going forward.
 Some information is updated each round (age, gender, city and state of residence), while other information is carried forward for several rounds from the round when first collected (education, marital status, number of children and number of children under 18).
-In Round 5, questions on education, marital status, number of children and number of children under 18 were asked for the first time for Round 5 new sample and reasked for the 2011 cohort.
+In Round 5, questions on education, marital status, number of children and reasked for the 2011 cohort.
 Information on these items will be carried forward from Round 5 until the next replenishment round.

-Information on SP's children Variable Name and file (SP if cs; OP if op ) Updated each round Data are from round first collected/ updated at replenishment ltem(s)
+Information on SP's children Variable Name and file (SP if cs; OP if op ) Updated each round Data are from round first collected/ updated at replenishment Item(s)

 ID opid

 Child is not in SP's Household op#chnotinhh Х CS2PRE (R1) CS1A/1B (R2 on)

 Relationship to SP op#relatnshp Х CS3

 Gender op#dgender Х CS3

 Month of Birth op#birthmth (s) Х CS4A

 Year of Birth op#birthyear (s) Х CS4C

 Age Category op#dage Х CS5, CS6

 Age in Single Years op#age (s) Х CS5, CS6

 City of residence op#rescity (r) Х CS7A

-State of residence op#resstate ((r) Х CS7B
+State of op#resstate ((r) Х CS7B

+residence 6576

-Child's Education level op#leveledu Х CS9
+Child's op#leveledu Х CS9

+Education level 035

-Child's education level op#educhild Х CS9
+Child's op#educhild Х CS9

+education level op#eddefilid 035

-Child's marital status op#martlstat Х CS10
+Child's marital op#martlstat Х CS10

+status op#martistat 0310

-Child # of children op#numchldn Х CS11
+Child # of op#numchldn Х CS11

+children op#numenium C311

+Child any Х

-Child any children under 18 op#anychdu18 Х CS12
+children under op#anychdu18 CS12

+18

-Child # of children <18 op#numchdu18 Х CS12A
+Child # of op#numchdu18 Х CS12A

+children <18 op#numcnuu18 CSIZA

-SP's # of children cs#dnumchild4 Х Derived
+SP's # of cs#dnumchild Х Derived

+children cs#difufficillid Deriveu

-SP's # of step children cs#dnmstpchd Х Derived
+SP's # of step cettdpmstpshd Х Derived

+children cs#dnmstpchd Deriveu

-SP's # of daughters cs#dnumdaugh Х Derived
+SP's # of cs#dnumdaugh4 Х Derived

+daughters cs#difuffidaugif Deriveu

-SP's # of sons cs#dnumson Х Derived
+SP's # of sons cs#dnumson4 Х Derived

 Reason Child in

-SP's HH last optroactors Х
+SP's HH last ontroaccono Х

 round is gone op#reasgone

-Child not in SP's anttachildae (D2 4) Derived
+Child not in SP's onttochilddog (D2 4)5 Derived

 HH died op#dchilddec (R2 - 4) Derived

 Child of SP died op#ddeceased Х Derived